SaurabhKMistry/typeahead-app/README.md

 Hence it was not a difficult choice to go with React JS for typeahead UI development

-For the MVP demo, I am making a rest api call for every letter typed by the user which is very fast with 1 million documents in elastic search but it must be optimized to use either built in library like *typeahead.js* or in house built which provides advanced options like prefetching, intelligent caching on the client side using html local storage.
-This would drastically reduce the amount and frequenncy of network calls for auto-suggestions.
+For the MVP demo, I am making a rest api call for every letter typed by the user which is very fast with 1 million documents in elastic search but it must be optimized to use either built in library by twitter like *typeahead.js* or in house built which provides advanced options like prefetching auto suggestios, intelligent caching suggestions on the client side using html local storage.
+This would drastically reduce the number and frequenncy of network calls.

 ### Elastic Search (ES)